gep13-talks/ChocolateyChefDemos/PITCHME.md

 +++

-Similar to apt-get, yum, homebrew
+Similar to apt-get, yum, and Homebrew

 +++